CanadaUS CareersRelocationLast updated: Jun 1, 2024

 Housing: The Toronto Equalizer

-You might expect that lower salaries in Toronto are offset by cheaper housing.
-While Toronto is cheaper than Manhattan, it remains one of the most bloated housing bubbles in North America.
-Renting a 1-bedroom condo in downtown Toronto costs $2,300 to $2,600 CAD.
-Relative to local net wages, housing is actually *more expensive* for the average Torontonian than it is for a New Yorker.
+You might logically assume that lower local salaries in Toronto are offset by proportionately cheaper housing.
+Unfortunately, this is not the case.
+While Toronto real estate is cheaper than prime Manhattan in absolute terms, it remains one of the most severely inflated housing bubbles in North America.

 Is the Move Worth It?